3 Ways to Keep Image Aspect Ratio In HTML CSS

 DOWNLOAD & NOTES

-Firstly, here is the download link to the example code as promised.
+Here is the download link to the example code, so you don’t have to copy-paste everything.

 EXAMPLE CODE DOWNLOAD

-Click here to download the source code, I have released it under the MIT license, so feel free to build on top of it or use it in your own project.
+Just click on “download zip” or do a git clone.
+I have released it under the MIT license, so feel free to build on top of it or use it in your own project.

-IMAGE ASPECT RATIO
+KEEP IMAGE ASPECT RATIO

 All right, let us now get into the various ways to maintain the aspect ratio of an image in HTML and CSS.

-METHOD 1) AUTOMATIC DIMENSIONS
+METHOD 1) AUTOMATIC WIDTH/HEIGHT

 <style>